yurisuika/Isabella/README.md

 #### SERVERS

 Join *`play.suikacraft.com`* to play on SuikaCraft today!
+Join the Discord to get whitelisted!

 #### COMMUNITY

 The one and only!
 Join the *[SuikaCraft Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* to find the latest discussion on the resource pack and server or just to chat!

-We've set up a *[SuikaCraft Guilded](https://www.guilded.gg/i/Z2yNYwAk)* server as well!
-Come join the chat of the future!

 #### FORUM THREADS